With so much happening in the field of IP, even the

 petition

-.
+for writ of certiorari.
 This case is particularly interesting because

 it involves many spicy ingredients: a smartphone IP dispute between two tech